 Your help and support during this search are greatly appreciated.
 Having someone with your knowledge and experience to confer with has made me feel much more confident during this difficult process.

 In most cases, it’s perfectly fine to send your thank-you letter by email.
 Doing so has several advantages over an old-fashioned paper letter, not the least of which is speed.
 Also, you can literally send your message in the lobby before leaving the building.

 Depending on your email program, you might also be able to get confirmation of receipt.
 If you don't have this option, you can always bcc (i.e., blind carbon copy) yourself so you're assured the email went through.

-Your email message should contain the same basic information as a regular thank you letter, with a few exceptions.
+Your email message should contain the same basic information as a regular thank-you letter, with a few exceptions.
 There is no need to include your return address or your contact's address.
 Simply include your contact information after your signature.

-You should also keep in mind that digital readers tend to have short attention spans, so be brief and just get to the point.
+You should keep in mind that digital readers tend to have short attention spans, so be brief and just get to the point.

-Thank You Letter Tips
+Letter Writing Tips

 Here's some help with writing thank-you letters including who to thank and how to thank them, and networking letters and email messages to help you connect with those who can help you grow your career.